gatwirival/cryptorecurse/README.md

 export default App;
 ```
-- if you want to use Switch like me then install react-router-dom version 5.
+- if you want to use Switch, install react-router-dom version 5.

 `npm install react-router-dom@5`